alexfernandez/alexfernandez.github.io/2018/has-anyone-else-seen-your-code.md

 ## Why Bad Code Will Eventually Kill You

-It may surprise you to find out that there are fashions even in the dying industry.
+It may surprise you to find out that there are fashions even in the ancient art of dying.
 Not long ago being eaten by lions was a noble death, while now it is seen as frivolous and vulgar.
 The future probably holds some very interesting trends worth looking into.